 This museum is a treasure trove of memorabilia from General Paulino Santos, the visionary leader who guided the first settlers of General Santos City in 1939.
 Beyond his legacy, the museum also showcases cultural artifacts and dedicates a section to celebrate the prominent sons and daughters of General Santos City, prominently featuring Congressman Manny Pacquiao

-My attention was captivated by the Maitum Jars exhibit, evoking memories of my time with the Department of Tourism.
+My attention was drawn to the Maitum Jars exhibit, bringing back memories of my time with the Department of Tourism.

 The Maitum Anthropomorphic secondary burial jars were unearthed from Ayub Cave in Pinol, Maitum, Saranggani Province in 1991.
 They were prominently featured in an exhibit sponsored by the Department of Tourism while I was still working there.